Introduction: Why UAT tools are different from QA tools

 Category 3: Session replay debugging tools for UAT

 Session replay captures what UAT testers actually did — every click, every form input, every page transition — alongside console logs and network activity.
-When a tester says "it didn't work," session replay tells you exactly what they meant.
+When a tester says "it didn't work," session replay shows exactly what they meant — you see what happened instead of guessing from a one-line description.

 What to look for: